Einstein's

 mass of Mercury is constant for a Mercury observer).

-the non quadratic force as seen by an outer space observer that takes
+either the non quadratic force as seen by an outer space observer

-account the change of mass of Mercury or the apparent non quadratic
+that takes into account the change of mass of Mercury or the

-because other fundamental phenomena, like the change of mass as a
+fundamental phenomena, like the change of mass as a function of

-of length and clock rate due to Mercury's velocity and gravitational
+Changes of length and clock rate due to Mercury's velocity and

 Since we

-already calculated the total precession in equation 5.46, we will limit
+have already calculated the total precession in equation 5.46, we

-our demonstration here to the change of one parameter using only the
+will limit our demonstration here to the change of one parameter

-be illustrated in a classical experiment that can be done in a
+a classical experiment that can be done in a laboratory using a

 Let us